osrf/uctf/doc/run_cloud/readme.md

 A GUI should pop up and become populated by your vehicles.
-If you just went through the startup sequence with `fti.py`, then your vehicles should all be in the "Swarm Ingress" state, which means that they're approaching the swarm rally/way point.
+If you just went through the startup sequence with `fti.py`, then your vehicles should all be in the "Ingress" state, which means that they're approaching the swarm rally/way point.
 Eventually, when they reach the designated location, they'll start circling and their states will switch to "Swarm Ready".
 At this point, you can engage your tactics, like so: